Social Media Account Requirements

-Requirements to qualify for an official secondary social media account are:
+Requirements to qualify for an official secondary Texas A&M College of Engineering social media account are:

 - Read through the Texas A&M University social media policies.

 - Contact Engineering Communications.
-Requests for guidance on setting up accounts or assistance on issues with currently existing accounts, reach out to email@example.com.
+Send a request for guidance on setting up accounts or assistance regarding issues with currently existing accounts.
+Please contact firstname.lastname@example.org.

-- Request a social media platform outline to define marketing goals from firstname.lastname@example.org.
+- Request a social media platform outline to define marketing goals.
+Contact email@example.com.

 Before requesting an account, think about this: